 - 70% of people would rather learn more about a company through articles rather than an ad.

 - 75% of marketers are increasing investment in content marketing

 These numbers alone prove that content marketing is here to stay.
 The methods and the platforms may be evolving, but at the heart of it, great content marketing builds trust, loyalty, and engagement.

-So, if you’re a startup or a small business, where do you begin? (more…)
+So, if you’re a startup or a small business, or a small team within a large organization, where do you begin? (more…)

 I’ve always considered writing to be my passion.

 My mom taught me how to read and write when I was four, and the running joke of my life has been that no one has been able to stop me since.